For salaried employees

-- If you have ITP 1, you can also log on to your account at Mina sidor External link. (in Swedish) to make a choice.
+- You can also log on to your account at Mina sidor External link. (in Swedish) to make a choice.

 You keep the ITP pension you have accrued even if you move away from Sweden, but the earliest you can draw your pension is at age 55.
 When you want to begin drawing your ITP pension, you need to contact the insurance company that manages your pension savings.

 Competitive tendering means lower fees

 A top-notch pension

 Roughly every five years, Collectum carries out a competitive tender process to appoint managers of the ITP occupational pension.
 This ensures that your occupational pension is as high as possible, through low fees and good conditions.
 Our competitive tender processes have enabled us to push down ITP fund fees by as much as 78 per cent since 2007.
 This means more money upon retirement for everyone with the ITP.

 Through competitive tendering, we have been able to push down fees to insurance companies significantly.
 This means a lot more of the money that your employer pays into your occupational pension goes towards your future pension instead of to the insurance company that manages your pension.

 In addition to pushing down fees, we also set other quality requirements in the competitive tendering process to ensure that all of the selected options offer a good chance of receiving a high pension.

 All of the insurance companies appointed in the tender process have also signed the UN Global Compact (UNGC) sustainability principles and the UN Principles for Responsible Investment (UNPRI).